knative/func/templates/rust/events/README.md

 environment variable.
 And if you forget, you'll be prompted.

-The output from a successful deploy should show the URL for the service, which you can also get via `func describe`, e.g.
+The output from a successful deploy should show the URL for the service, which you can also get via `func info`, e.g.

 ```console
 curl -v -d '{"name": "Bootsy"}' \